-The Bothy is fabricated at our manufacturer’s factory in the highlands, where the structure is assembled, complete with services ready for use.
-The bothy can then be installed in a matter of hours, reducing on-site disruption and labour costs through the efficiency of off-site prefabricated construction.
+The volumetric Bothy is fabricated off-site at our factory in Fife, where the structure is assembled, complete with services ready for use.
+The Bothy is then delivered as a volumised unit to site and installed in a matter of hours, reducing on-site disruption and labour costs.

 How is the Bothy delivered?

-The Bothy is loaded at the factory by forklift onto our specialist low-bed trailer.
-The Bothy is secured and transported to site where it is met by a crane supplied by the fabricators.
-It is then lifted clear of the lorry using lifting bars and slings and positioned onto the prepared foundation pads.
+The volumetric Bothy is loaded at the factory onto a specialist low-bed HIAB truck.
+The Bothy is secured and transported to site where it is lifted clear of the truck using the HIAB crane arm and positioned onto the pre-installed foundations.

 What type of access is required?